Robust Biharmonic Skinning Using Geometric Fields: Results

+Even though our method is reasonably fast, it involves ray-tracing hardware that is not yet ubiquitous; the majority of the runtime is spent tracing rays.
+While this limitation will become less of an issue as the availability of ray-tracing hardware increases in $3$D workstations, it is worth finding ways of amortizing this cost.

+Even though our method is able to handle extreme scenarios, our random sampling relies on the generalized winding number for inside-outside testing and therefore inherits the preconditions of the generalized winding number, including a consistent orientation of normals.
+However, our method is mostly orthogonal to the specific inside-outside testing algorithm---modifying it to work with a different robust inside-outside algorithm is likely possible, albeit out of the scope of the present works.

+While we found our multiscale optimization strategy to be effective, we believe that the runtime could be further improved by finding a way to precondition geometric fields.
+Methods such as QHW \cite{wang2021fast}, while using the Adam optimizer, rely on preconditioning for acceleration.

-Lastly, our method is specifically tuned for the problem of finding bounded biharmonic weights, but one could imagine a more general framework for solving geometric problems using geometric fields.
-For example, we can imagine connections to the work of \citet{Sawhney:2020:MCG}, where our method could be used either as a direct replacement, or---in cases where convergence guarantees are needed---as a control variate.
+Lastly, our method is specifically tuned for bounded biharmonic weights, but one could imagine a general framework for solving variational problems using geometric fields.
+Many problems in geometry processing can be formulated in terms of a variational principle, including, e.g., mesh parameterization and deformation, various formulations of developable surface approximation, geometric flows, etc. In the specific context of the Dirichlet energy, future work might want to connect to the work of \citet{Sawhney:2020:MCG}, where our representation could be used as a direct replacement, or---when convergence guarantees are needed---as a control variate.